BlueOCN/JFS-Project-Employee-Management-System---Advanced-Database-Operations/README.md

 - How views were used to simplify data access and why you chose to create them.
 - Any challenges you encountered during the project and how you resolved them.

+---

+#### Employee Management System Overview

+The Employee Management System was designed with a structured methodology for data integrity, performance, and usability.
+The database schema includes primary tables such as Employees, Departments, and Projects, all defined with care using primary and foreign key constraints to establish distinct relationships among the entities.
+UNIQUE for email addresses and FOREIGN KEY relationships constraint provide consistency and prevent duplicate or orphaned records.
+Implementing such designs makes a scalable and robust database system.

+Data recovery from tables relies heavily on joins, which make retrieval of related records simple.
+INNER JOIN functionality proved particularly useful in joining employees with their respective departments, making valuable observations regarding organizational hierarchies.
+Similarly, by joining Projects with Employees, it was possible to retrieve project details along with the managers who are assigned to them, presenting a clear picture of the leadership assignments.
+Refining by way of WHERE clauses also reduced the outcomes, like retrieving employees above the age of thirty belonging to specific departments like MI6.
+Such searches allow retrieving relevant information efficiently and accurately.

+To facilitate easy access of data and enhancing query performance, views were introduced into the system.
+The EmployeeDetails view brings together common-used columns along with immediate access to employee IDs, names, and their respective departments without subjecting them to repeated joins.
+The ActiveProjects view omits projects with budgets greater than $1,000 for fast retrieval of relevant financial entries.
+Views play a significant role in easing readability and computation, making it easier to manage voluminous data and often queried data.

+During development, there were several issues that popped up, particularly in foreign key constraints.
+Insertion of records into tables based on non-existent parent records resulted in integrity errors that required alteration of insertion order.
+Ensuring managers already existed within the Employees table before assigning them to Projects was one of the valuable lessons regarding referential integrity.
+In addition, data type inconsistencies, such as the use of integers instead of decimals to hold project budgets, affected accuracy in monetary calculations.
+These were addressed through checking dependencies, applying appropriate constraints, and enhancing data types to represent best practice.

+This systematic approach results in a scalable, efficient Employee Management System, designed to have seamless data handling and retrieval.
+By taking advantage of the utilization of joins to specify relations, views to push down access complexity, and clearly defined constraints to preserve integrity, the system provides a foundation for keeping track of employee records, departmental structures, and project allocations efficiently.

+---